On Mori dreamness of blowups along space curves: Introduction

 \subsubsection{Acknowledgements:}

-The authors would like to express their sincere gratitude to Prof. St\'ephane Lamy for the initial discussions on the topic of this paper and for his kind welcome at the Institut de Math\'ematiques de Toulouse.
+The authors would like to extend their heartfelt gratitude to Prof. St\'ephane Lamy for initial conversions on the topic of this paper as well as for the warm hospitality he provided at Institut de Math{\'e}matiques de Toulouse.
+The authors would also like to thank Francesco Denisi for very helpful comments on an earlier version.

-The first author gratefully acknowledges IMPA for hosting him during the development of this work, which was supported by ERC StG Saphidir No.\ 101076412.
-The second author thanks the laboratory IRL2924 Jean-Christophe Yoccoz for its hospitality.
+The first author would like to thank IMPA for the warm hospitality he received during the elaboration of this work.
+He was supported by ERC StG Saphidir No. 101076412.
+The sencond author would like to thank the laboratory IRL2924 Jean-Christophe Yoccoz for its hospitality.